shionhonda/hippocampus-garden/content/blog/pagerank/index.md

 ![](2020-03-11-23-54-07.png)

 ## Concluding Remarks
 PageRank is an excellent algorithm that can measure the trillions of web pages in linear time and has interesting theoretical backgrounds.
-There are some extensions such as **Personalized PagreRank** (it uses distributions biased to each user instead of the uniform distribution $J_n$ to calculate the Google matrix), and they are still used in many services.
+There are some extensions such as **Personalized PageRank** (it uses distributions biased to each user instead of the uniform distribution $J_n$ to calculate the Google matrix), and they are still used in many services.

 Please link to this post to heighten its PageRank 😉